 The background story of my style

 For me, the evolution of the personal style has been a rollercoaster.
 I fell in love with dark aesthetics when I was around 13 years old.
 Since that, I’ve been experimenting with different looks and styles.
-There were time periods of me wearing traditional and Victorian gothic outfits almost daily.
-For some periods of time, I didn’t wear alternative styles at all and then suddenly transformed the whole wardrobe back to black.
+There were periods of me wearing traditional and Victorian gothic outfits almost daily.
+For some periods, I didn’t wear alternative styles at all and then suddenly transformed the whole wardrobe back to black.

 Adapting to the life stage of the 30s

 Circumstances change in your 30s, and it requires a bit of retouch to sustain a goth style.
 We start facing new requirements and strict dress codes in business and work life.
 New responsibilities keep coming into our lives, and overall we’re busy.
 As a consequence of that, we start prioritizing our time, grow to appreciate effortlessness, and embrace comfort.